kgmuchiri/Dubai_UG-16/documentation/EDA.md

 ## 4. Feature Selection

 - **One-Hot Encoding:** Categorical features were converted into numerical representations using one-hot encoding.
-The binary values had k-1 encoding, where as the the
+The binary values had k-1 encoding (dummy encoding), where as the the other categorical values use one-hot encoding.
 - **Correlation Analysis:**
     - **Point-Biserial Correlation:**  Used to measure the correlation between continuous features (e.g., 'BMI', 'PhysicalHealth') and the binary target variable.
     - **Cramer's V:** Used to measure the association between categorical features and the target variable.